 Products designed for proper disposal of plastics

 Our ECLIPSE™ additive solutions directly support our mission to reduce the environmental impact of plastic by designing products with end-of-life mitigation in mind.
-Our sustainability solutions are currently produced and shipped globally and drastically mitigate plastic waste without producing microplastics as a final residue.
+Our sustainability solutions are currently produced and shipped globally and drastically mitigate plastic waste without producing nanoplastic as a final residue.

 Person holding an oyster shell.